 - Blend until the matcha has thoroughly mixed with the almond milk.

-- Pour the mixture into the container of your choice for storage.
+- Pour the mixture into the container of your choice for storage and refrigerate.

 Each one cup serving will contain approximately 52 mg of caffeine.
-This recipe will stay fresh in the fridge for up to 4 days, so be sure to use it by then!
+This recipe should stay fresh in the fridge for up to 4 days, so be sure to use it by then!